LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

     - We make sure the content section contains the rule to start at level 2 otherwise it will have a weird indentation.

+And well, that was the fun part.
+For the next part we will see the <span style="color:blue">*Deck of Cards*</span>, for screenshot purposes I removed one section from the first Card to display how it looks when editing:

 <img class="myImg" src="../images/confluence/panel-example-configuration-2.png" alt="panel-example-configuration-2" style="border: 2px solid #000; border-radius: 4px; padding: 5px; cursor: pointer;">

-Oh boy, this gets interesting.
-I removed one section from the first Card to display how it looks:
+Yeah I know, quite messy, but the result it is worth the trouble.
+But there are a few extra considerations:
+- Column Macro
+- Section Macro
+- Panel Macro

 <img class="myImg" src="../images/confluence/panel-example-first-attempt.png" alt="panel-example-first-attempt" style="border: 2px solid #000; border-radius: 4px; padding: 5px; cursor: pointer;">